 Filling my head with prehistoric splendor in the morning, and now having toured the most authentic mine in my life, the only question I had was where, pray tell, does Berlin fit into multi-era puzzle?
 Was there a German influence I was missing somewhere?
 The ranger stopped me in my tracks before I really let this Anglo pipedream get the best of me and led me over to those historic buildings that had been screaming my name so loudly all day.

 The other sections of the park were effortlessly interesting, but Berlin was easily the star of the show.
-Wandering in and out of Wild West ruins is my jam, and this part of the park was the hook shot for sure…the Bodie of Nevada if you will.
-The Berlin Mill site was a mind blower: the rusted out license places, the Model T Ford frame, and old frontier relics from pioneer days were hypnotizing.
+Wandering in and out of Wild West ruins is my jam, and this part of the park was the hook shot for sure…maybe even the Bodie of Nevada if you will.
+The Berlin stamp mill site was a mind blower: the rusted out license places, the Model T Ford frame, and old frontier relics from pioneer days were hypnotizing.
 That was assuredly interesting, but I took particular joy in the small details, like the original porcelain doorknobs and snippets of hundred-year-old newspaper patching bits of wall space.
 Imagining trying to sustain a life in the rugged Nevada terrain, taking care of a troupe of children in a one bedroom home while my husband worked some terrifying operations sprung to life in front of me.
 These are artifacts that pioneers truly used a hundred years ago, sitting in front of me begging to be photographed.
 Berlin had woven its web around me and spoon-feeding me rusted shards of metal and sparkling bits of broken glass and I couldn't have been more in my element.

 Some of those other Nevada State Parks are a complete right of passage: you cant call yourself a Silver State traveler without walking through Cathedral Gorge’s slot canyons, or meandering the ruins at Fort Churchill.
-BUT, tremendously important as they are, those places are for first-timer Nevada State Parks goers.
-You don't have to work for it as much.
-Berlin-Ichthyosaur however, is expert-level state parking at its finest, a melting pot of history that’s not super easy to get to.
-You’ll have to long some man hours, but as a brain-scrambling historical trifecta, anyone calling themselves a Nevada enthusiast must cross this one off the list.
-And that’s all she wrote.
+Berlin-Ichthyosaur is expert-level state parking at its —a melting pot of history that’s not super easy to get to, but when you do, crazy-satisfying.
+You’ll have to long some man hours, but as a brain-scrambling historical trifecta, anyone calling themselves a Nevada recreationalist has gotta tick this one off the list. #NVStateParks